 In the dogsitting example, here’s how a programmer could think about organizing an OOP:

-The diagram below represents how to design an OOP program: grouping the related data and behaviors together to form a simple template then creating subgroups for specialized data and behavior.
+The diagram below represents how to design an OOP program by grouping the related data and behaviors together to form a simple template and then creating subgroups for specialized data and behavior.

 The Dog

-class is a generic template, containing only the structure about data and behaviors common to all dogs.
+class is a generic template containing only the structure of data and behaviors common to all dogs as attributes.

 We then create two child classes of Dog